How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 Also called Coning or Towering, is wedging on the pottery wheel.

-- Throw your clay on the middle of the wheel
+- Throw your clay in the middle of the wheel

-- Place your anchor hand on the side of the clay, use the other hand to push the top of the tower down on an angle and away from you.
+- Place your anchor hand on the side of the clay, and use the other hand to push the top of the tower down at an angle, away from you.

 - Continue to push the clay down.